GeorgeNagel/RollingSward/LOTR.md

 Special rules:
 * At the start of their activate, the ringbearer may roll a D6 to see if they toss the ring into Mount Doom.
 On a 6, they are successful.
-On a 4 or 5, they hesitate (end their activation).
+On a 4 or 5, they continue their activation.
-On a 1-3, they decide to keep the ring for themselves.
-They now become AI controlled.
+On a 1-3, they hesitate (end their activation).
 * On a successful attack of the ringbearer, the ring is dropped.
 * A character may pick up a dropped ring at the start of their activation.
 They become the ringbearer.